w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-well-known-destinations.md

 ### What Requires Additional Solutions

 * **Complex Actions**: Multi-step workflows like password changes, account modifications, or transaction processing
-  - *Why Well-known Destinations aren't sufficient*: While destinations can navigate to account settings pages, the actual modification workflows vary dramatically between sites.
+  - *Why Discoverable Destinations aren't sufficient*: While destinations can navigate to account settings pages, the actual modification workflows vary dramatically between sites.
 A password change might require current password verification, security questions, or two-factor authentication in site-specific ways that can't be standardized through destinations alone.
-  - *Solution approach*: Well-known Destinations provide navigation to relevant areas, then additional tools (APIs, human-in-the-loop) handle the complex workflows.
+  - *Solution approach*: Discoverable Destinations provide navigation to relevant areas, then additional tools (APIs, human-in-the-loop) handle the complex workflows.

 * **Authenticated Operations**: Actions requiring user-specific authentication and authorization
-  - *Why Well-known Destinations aren't sufficient*: While an agent could navigate to a login page using destinations, the authentication mechanisms (OAuth, SAML, multi-factor authentication) require site-specific integration that goes beyond semantic navigation.
+  - *Why Discoverable Destinations aren't sufficient*: While an agent could navigate to a login page using destinations, the authentication mechanisms (OAuth, SAML, multi-factor authentication) require site-specific integration that goes beyond semantic navigation.
   - *Solution approach*: Destinations can navigate to login/authentication pages, but secure authentication requires specialized protocols and often human involvement for security.

 * **Site-specific Workflows**: Unique business processes that don't map to standard destinations
-  - *Why Well-known Destinations aren't sufficient*: Business processes like "submit insurance claim" or "schedule medical appointment" involve complex, industry-specific workflows that can't be standardized across all websites.
+  - *Why Discoverable Destinations aren't sufficient*: Business processes like "submit insurance claim" or "schedule medical appointment" involve complex, industry-specific workflows that can't be standardized across all websites.
   - *Solution approach*: Destinations help reach relevant sections, but specialized tools or APIs are needed for complex business logic.

 ### Human-in-the-Loop for Complex Scenarios

 For complex scenarios, a layered approach works best:

-1. **Well-known Destinations**: Provide navigation to relevant areas
+1. **Discoverable Destinations**: Provide navigation to relevant areas
 2. **API Integration**: Use APIs where available for sensitive operations
 3. **Human-in-the-Loop**: Include human oversight for sensitive or complex tasks